CodeCommands/Medforce-India-App/ss.md

     </table>

     <h2>2.
 External User Licenses (Experience Cloud)</h2>
-    <p>These licenses are for citizens, vendors, or partners accessing a public or private portal.</p>
+    <p>These licenses are for citizens, vendors, or partners accessing our public or private portal.</p>
     <table>
         <thead>
             <tr>